 Anyone can practice the basics of lawn maintenance, like lawn mowing and watering, but some more comprehensive care tactics take time and continued effort.

 That’s why you should consider a professional lawn care company when your lawn needs more specialized care, like aeration or grub control.
-When you hire a professional company, you could end up helping yourself in a number of ways.
+When you hire a professional local company such as TruGreen or Weed Man, you could end up helping yourself in a number of ways.

 At first, it may seem a little counterintuitive to think that you might be able to save money by hiring a company to care for your lawn, but it’s true.
 If you want your lawn looking beautiful and healthy, you need the tools to give it complete, comprehensive care.
 Once you start to consider the retail tags attached to many of the lawn maintenance tools and equipment you’ll need, it starts to make a lot more sense to hire a professional lawn care company.